ChrisMac715/ha-energy-house/README.md

-# Energy House for Home Assistant
+# Picture Elements Energy House for Home Assistant

 Inspired by the Anker app 💡, I tried to recreate it a little.
 The sensors are mainly from the Anker Solarbank 2 1600 AC and Shelly Pro 3EM.
 I spent a lot of time to this 'Integration' 😉